-The purpose of this guide is to help you study effectively.
-This guide will focus on studying for exams, although much of the advice here can be applied to anything you want to learn.
+The purpose of this guide is to help student study effectively.
+This guide will focus on studying for exams.
+Although much of the advice here can be applied to anything you want to learn.

 When you are studying for an exam, you must know what type of student you are.
 Are you a quick learner or do you need more time?
 Do you understand concepts easily or do you need to read everything several times over?
 These are self-explanatory questions that will be helpful when studying for an exam.

 It is advantageous to have a small, powerful study group as well as a couple of good friends that can help push along the process.
 You should aim for studying with a friend as it is more fun and motivating.
 As for the study group.

 It will be helpful to have people there who can ask questions or share disagreements on concepts you might have.
 This will help strengthen your learning and lead to better understanding which usually results in better grades.